Granite Bay High School

 Granite Bay High School is located in Granite Bay, California, United States.
 Granite Bay High School was founded in 1996 and was named a National Blue Ribbon School by the United States Secretary of Education in 2002 and a California Distinguished School in 2007.
 It is one of the five comprehensive schools in the Roseville Joint Union High School District.
-Granite Bay High School has more than 20 Advanced Placement classes, and is one of two schools in RJUHSD to have the International Baccalaureate program.
+Granite Bay High School has more than 20 Advanced Placement classes, and is one of two schools in Roseville Joint Union High School District to have the International Baccalaureate program.

 Extracurricular activities

+Film and Media

+Granite Bay High School has a media CTE AME Career Pathway that focuses on GBTV and film projects.
+They are a winner of numerous Student Television Network awards including the National Academy of Television Arts & Sciences Regional Student Television Production Awards for Excellence.

 Theatre arts

-Granite Bay High School has a full-time theatre arts department, known as "Theatre at Granite Bay."
-The program offers beginning, intermediate and advanced level acting courses, as well as musical theatre and technical theatre.
-Productions are staged in the James T. Prichard Performing Arts Center, the 500-seat theater on campus named after the high school's late theatre arts teacher.
-After Prichard retired in 2011, Kyle Holmes took over as the Director of Theatre Arts.
+Granite Bay High School has a full-time theatre arts department, offering beginning, intermediate and advanced level acting courses, as well as musical theatre and technical theatre.
+Productions are staged in the James T. Prichard Performing Arts Center, the 500-seat theater on campus named after the high school's late theatre arts teacher, who retired in 2011.

-In 2018, Theatre at Granite Bay premiered Ranked, a new musical written by Holmes and musical director, David Taylor Gomes.
+In 2018, Theatre at Granite Bay premiered Ranked, a new musical written by then GBHS theatre director Kyle Holmes and musical director, David Taylor Gomes.
 The musical focuses on academic pressure that GBHS students faced, and launched the school's theatre program into the national spotlight during the 2019 College Admission Scandal.

-Holmes then retired in 2021, leaving Zachary Magan to lead the program.
-Magan had formerly worked at a high school in Elk Grove, CA as a theatre director.